-- A. As an overlay district, the parking district is intended to provide potential corridor expansion or a transitional buffer between commercial corridors and residential neighborhoods. - B. Principal Uses - 1.
+A. As an overlay district, the parking district is intended to provide potential corridor expansion or a transitional buffer between commercial corridors and residential neighborhoods.

+- B. Principal Uses - 1.
 All principal uses in the underlying zoning district. - C. Special Uses - 1.
 Off-street vehicular parking lots as the primary use. - 2.
 Vehicular parking structures as the primary use. - 3.
-All special uses in the underlying zoning district.
+All special uses in the underlying zoning district. - D. Required Conditions.
+The requirements of Section 9.17 must be a factor for any application of the Parking Overlay District.